Fasting: Benefits and How Often You Need to do It

 Improves brain function: Fasting is said to boost brain function by stimulating nerve growth which improves focus, learning, and memory.

 Conclusion –The pandemic has made us realize that health is true wealth.
 After all, ‘The best of all medicines is resting and fasting.’
-However, fasting should always be done after consulting your doctor or a Dietitian.
+However, fasting should always be done after consulting your doctor or a Dietician.

 Important Disclaimer & Medical Policy